andrewkember/dev.kemli/content/posts/2021-03-pi-thing.md

   Why?
 I like comfort and efficiency.
 If I know the temperature of each room in my house, with periodic measurements...
 ---

+[Heads-up: This is a work in progress, I'm adding to it as I go.]

 I want to monitor the temperature in all the rooms in my house.

 **Why?** I like comfort and efficiency.
 If I know the temperature of each room in my house, with periodic measurements twenty four hours a day, I can tune the heating system to be comfortable and energy efficient.
 Because I'm a bit of a geek, this is classed as 'fun' which means I don't need to offset the cost of the project against my heating bill.